liu-kan/pyydnspod/README.md

 # pyydnspod
 Pyydnspod is a single file dnspod.cn api manipulator.

 You can easily update your server's dns records automatically.
+Please setup your records on web console of https://www.dnspod.cn/ firstly.

 replace the code
 ``` python